 What if I need to leave my program?

 If a student leaves an off-campus program for any reason, he/she will not be allowed to return to The College of Wooster for the duration of the approved off-campus program.
 Depending on the program, students who cancel their participation for any reason are responsible for all expenses incurred by the program on their behalf and will be required to reimburse funds according to the cancellation penalties.

 What if I participate on a program without Wooster approval?

 If a student does not receive approval from The College of Wooster to attend an off-campus program via the GEO Application or petition process, but still chooses to attend the program, the student must officially WITHDRAW from The College of Wooster (processed through the Dean of Students Office).
 To return to the College, students must reapply for admission.
 If readmitted, credits earned off-campus are subject to review by the Office of the Registrar and by Department Chairs, and may not be accepted by The College.

 What is the petition process for a non-endorsed program?

 Petitions for any exceptions to the above requirements, and for permission to transfer financial aid to a non-endorsed off-campus program, must be submitted in writing to the Director of GEO no later than March 1.
 Petitions for special one-time endorsement of non-endorsed programs must contain compelling academic reasons in order to be granted.
 Consult the GEO petition process for more information.

 What about safety and security concerns?

 The College of Wooster reserves the right to revoke approval of a program based on safety and security issues in the country or location of study, as determined through consultation of reputable news and governmental sources.
-If the decision is made to revoke approval, the OCS office will work with the student to find an appropriate alternative program.
+If the decision is made to revoke approval, the Global Engagement office will work with the student to find an appropriate alternative program.